-HONOLULU (AP) — A December surge propelled health care sign-ups through the government's rehabilitated website past the 1 million mark, the Obama administration said Sunday, reflecting new signs of life for the problem-plagued federal insurance exchange.
+HONOLULU – A December surge propelled health care sign-ups through the government’s rehabilitated website past the 1 million mark, the Obama administration said Sunday, reflecting new vigor for the problem-plagued federal insurance market.

-Of the more than 1.1 million people now enrolled, nearly 1 million signed up in December, with the majority coming in the week before a pre-Christmas deadline for coverage to start in January.
-Compare that to a paltry 27,000 in October —the website's first, error-prone month — or 137,000 in November.
+The administration said that of the more than 1.1 million people now enrolled in the federal insurance exchange, nearly 1 million signed up in December.
+The majority came days before a pre-Christmas deadline for coverage to start in January.
+Compare that with a paltry 27,000 in October, the federal website’s first, error-prone month.

-Still, the end-of-year surge suggests that with HealthCare.Gov now functioning better, the federal market may be starting to pull its weight.
-The windfall comes at a critical moment for Obama's sweeping health care law, which becomes "real" for many Americans on Jan.
-1 when coverage through the exchanges and key patient protections kick in.
+Still, the end-of-year spike suggests that the federal insurance marketplace is starting to pull its weight.
+The windfall comes at a critical moment for Obama’s sweeping health care law, which becomes “real” for many Americans on Jan.
+1 as coverage through the insurance exchanges and key patient protections kick in.

-The fledgling exchanges are still likely to fall short of the government's own targets for 2013.
-That's a cause for concern, because Obama needs millions of mostly younger, healthy Americans to sign up to keep costs low for everyone.
-The administration had projected more than 3.3 million overall would be enrolled through federal and state exchanges by the end of the year.
+The fledgling insurance exchanges are online markets for subsidized private coverage.
+Obama needs millions of mostly younger, healthy Americans to sign up to keep costs low for everyone.
+Open enrollment runs until the end of March.

-Tavenner said fixes to the website, which underwent a major overhaul to address widespread outages and glitches, contributed to December's figures.
-But the problems haven't totally disappeared.
+Tavenner said fixes to the website, overhauled to address widespread technical problems, contributed to December’s figures.
+But things haven’t totally cleared up.
 Thousands of people wound up waiting on hold for telephone help on Christmas Eve for a multitude of reasons, including technical difficulties.

-For Americans who successfully chose insurance plans by Dec.
-24, coverage should start on New Year's Day for those who pay their first month's premium by the due date, which in most cases has been extended until Jan.
-10.
+For consumers who successfully selected one of the new insurance plans by Dec.
+24, coverage should start on New Year’s Day.
+That’s provided they pay their first month’s premium by the due date, extended until Jan.
+10 in most cases.

-As make-or-break January approaches, officials are also working to prevent gaps in coverage for millions of Americans whose individual policies were canceled this fall because they fell short of the law's requirements.
-In one of a series of last-minute tweaks, the administration in December said even if those individuals don't sign up for new plans, they won't face the penalty the law imposes on Americans who fail to get insurance by March 31.
+Officials are also working to prevent gaps in coverage for at least 4.7 million Americans whose individual policies were canceled this fall because they fell short of the law’s requirements.
+The administration has said that even if those individuals don’t sign up for new plans, they won’t face the law’s tax penalty for remaining uninsured.

 A few states offering their own updates have posted encouraging totals, including New York, where more than 200,000 have enrolled either through the state exchange or through Medicaid, a government program expanded under Obama’s health law to cover more people.
 In California, a tally released Friday showed nearly 430,000 have enrolled through the exchange so far.